cottonpup/obsidian-vault/Literature Notes/Hosting.md

   - Hosting
 ---
 # 호스팅이란?
 Web hosting is an online service that allows you to publish your website files onto the internet.
-So, anyone who has access to the internet has access to your website.

 there are many different kinds
-- shared hosting -> most popular and affordable type of hosting
+- **shared hosting** -> most popular and affordable type of hosting
 - reseller hosting
 - virtual private servers
 - dedicated servers